 MINI Clubman review - MPG, CO2 and running costs

-Punchy performance and efficient engines make the Clubman an ideal family car, although there's no diesel engine
+Punchy performance and efficient engines make the Clubman an ideal family car

 The Clubman is around £4,000 more expensive than the five-door MINI hatchback, but it’s worth remembering that the Clubman is a rival for the Volkswagen Golf, so is priced to compete with a larger class of car.
 Most buyers are likely to go for the petrol Cooper which returns up to 47.1mpg on the WLTP combined cycle, and emits 141g/km.

-Those after greater performance are well catered for by the Cooper S. It's powered by a 187bhp 2.0-litre four-cylinder turbo, which gets from 0-62mph in 7.2 seconds and returns up to 40.4mpg, or up to 42.2mpg for the auto version.
+Those after greater performance are well catered for by the Cooper S. It's powered by a 176bhp 2.0-litre four-cylinder turbo, which propels it from 0-62mph in 7.2 seconds and returns up to 42.2mpg, or up to 44.8mpg for the auto version.
 Buyers opting for the hardcore John Cooper Works model still benefit from average economy of up to 38.2mpg, although this may be a touch optimistic if you choose to exploit the full JCW performance on a regular basis.

 With modest power outputs and reasonable list prices, the Clubman attracts relatively low insurance groups.
-The range starts in group 20 for a Cooper Classic, climbing to group 27 for Cooper S models in Exclusive trim.
+The range starts in group 20 for a Cooper, climbing to group 26 for Cooper S models.
 The powerful JCW model occupies group 40 and will be considerably more expensive to insure than other models in the range.

-MINIs typically have strong residual values, but the Clubman's depreciation can vary significantly depending on how you specify it.
-Over an average ownership period of three years and 36k miles, you can expect the Clubman to retain between 41-46% of its original value.
+MINIs typically have strong residual values, but the Clubman's depreciation can vary depending on how you specify it.
+Over an average ownership period of three years and 36k miles, you can expect the Clubman to retain an average of 50 per cent of its original value.

 In this review